Spectrum Resource Center

 House icon surrounded by wireless device icons and a wifi icon with lines connecting them to the house.

-“WiFi” stands for wireless fidelity, and is a wireless networking technology that lets WiFi-enabled devices, such as smartphones and TVs, to connect to the Internet without using cables or cords – i.e., wirelessly.
-Instead of using a physical Ethernet cable, WiFi-enabled devices can interface with the Internet through a wireless router.
+We’ve all heard the term WiFi, but what exactly is it?
+WiFi, short for wireless fidelity, is a wireless networking technology that enables devices, such as cellphones, laptops, TVs and smart-home devices to connect to the Internet without physical cables – i.e., wirelessly.
+Instead of using an Ethernet cable, WiFi-enabled devices access the Internet through a wireless router.

 How Do You Use WiFi?